cairo-book/cairo-book/src/ch10-02-test-organization.md

 The second displayed section is the same as we’ve been seeing: one line for each unit test (one named add that we added just above) and then a summary line for the unit tests.

 We can still run a particular integration test function by specifying the test function’s name as an argument of the option -f to `scarb test` like for instance `scarb test -f integration_tests::internal`.
-To run all the tests in a particular integration test file, we use the same option of `scarb test` but using only the name of the file:
+To run all the tests in a particular integration test file, we use the same option of `scarb test` but using only the name of the file.

 Then, to run all of our integration tests, we can just add a filter to only run tests whose path contains _integration_tests_.